Home

 Collage of elderly people living in senior communities or at home.

-In 2012, SEFAS – the country's first Center for geriatric and nursing home medicine – was established by UiB, in collaboration with the GC Rieber Funds.
-The center's overall goal is to be a leader in research and teaching in nursing home medicine and in home-based treatment, as well as the implementation of research-based knowledge in the municipal health and care services.
-The center has local, national and international partners.
-Head of the center is Professor Bettina Husebø.
+In 2012, SEFAS – the country's first centre for elderly and nursing home medicine – was established by UiB, in collaboration with the GC Rieber Foundations.
+The centre's overall goal is to be a leader in research and teaching in nursing home medicine and in home-based treatment, as well as the implementation of research-based knowledge in the municipal health and care services.
+The centre has local, national and international partners.
+Head of the centre is Professor Bettina Husebø.

 We are part of Department of Global Public Health and Primary Care at Faculty of Medicine, and we are frequently publishing the latest results from our research and commenting in different media.